-Figure 6-9: Generator Configuration - Audio Tab (SDI / 2022-6 mode)
+Figure 6-9: Generator Configuration - Audio Tab (SDI / IP 2022-6 Boot Mode)

 Depending on the generated video standard, up to eight audio groups (32 channels) are available.

-In the Audio tab (SDI/2022-6 mode) you can switch audio groups on or off as required using the checkboxes.
+In the Audio tab (SDI / IP 2022-6 boot modes) you can switch audio groups on or off as required using the checkboxes.
 Select the arrow to the left of a group to expand the group, displaying all channels in that group.
 Click on the arrow again to hide the audio pairs in the group.